-Both the P-6 and the I-8 mattresses from Sleep Number offer 3” of PlushFit foam and built-in features to keep you cool and asleep through the night.
+Both the P-6 and the I-8 mattresses from Sleep Number offer 3” of PlushFit foam and built-in features to keep people sleeping cool and asleep through the night.
 There are subtle details in each mattress that set them apart from each other.

 So, which one is right for you?
 Check out our handy guide that breaks down the features in each mattress.

-- Both offer 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to your curves
+- Both offer 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to the body’s curves

 - A variety of standard sizes – including FlexTop